 The Go-Go Symphony has taken Washington, D.C., by storm!

 Since its riotous premiere at the Atlas Performing Arts Center in February 2014, GGS has a “powerhouse of unstoppable momentum that brought the sold-out crowd to its feet” by The Washington Post, and Arts Journal considers Go-Go Symphony to be an integral part of the future of classical music.

 Check out this teaser video!

 Seamless Symphony is a project created by conductor John Devlin and composer Evan Meier.
-The product is a continuous concert experience where living composers write pieces that “seamlessly” connect movements of famous symphonic music.
-The composers write in three distinct styles: that of the composer that proceeds the new piece; their own voice; and finally in the voice of the next composer.
-In this way, audiences do not necessarily know where one voice ends and the next begins.
+The product is a continuous concert experience in which living composers write pieces that “seamlessly” connect movements of famous symphonic works.
+Each composer writes in three distinct styles: in that of the composer whose work precedes his or hers, in his or her own voice, and in the voice of the next composer.
+With this type of experimental writing, audiences do not necessarily know where one voice ends and the next begins.

 The first version of the concept was premiered by the Capital City Symphony in Washington, D.C.
 It featured pieces built around the first movement of Brahms’ Fourth Symphony, the second movement of Beethoven’s Seventh Symphony, and the final movement of Mozart’s “Jupiter” Symphony.